AppBranch/cro-file-parser/README.md

 - **Installation Issues**: If you encounter any issues during installation, ensure you run `INSTALL.bat` with administrative privileges.
 - **Running Issues**: Make sure to run `RUN.bat` after successfully completing the installation process.

-## Questions and Support

-For questions and support, please create an issue on GitHub.

 ## Contributing